 Terminology management is a critical and a key component to ensuring optimal translation quality for all localized content.
 It is of notable importance to our Manufacturing and Automotive clients who require an exceptional level of accuracy in their technical documentation.
 Key terms and client specific lexicon should be fully integrated in a technical translation workflow.
 Effective terminology management also supports our clients’ style, brand voice and tone, and maintains these points of differentiation even in technical manuals and support content.
 Any trademarks, slogans or brand names should be incorporated consistently across all published content and not siloed as “marketing” language.

-ULG’s LAM team consists of data scientists and computational linguists who are fully dedicated to training our NMT solutions to meet target language expectations.
+ULG’s LAM team consists of data scientists and computational linguists who are fully dedicated to training our neural machine translation solutions to meet target language expectations.
 Using our customized technology, the team manages data selection, terminology extraction and analysis, data categorization, TM analysis and cleaning, retraining of existing NMT baseline models, and testing the quality of the resulting translations.
-Ongoing testing is key to ensuring that our NMT training is effective and producing quality, customized content for our clients.
+Ongoing testing is key to ensuring that our neural machine translation training is effective and producing quality, customized content for our clients.
 We use KPI’s to report regularly on performance and invest in the assessment of linguistic assets to improve our inputs and outputs during the process.

-Successful terminology incorporation is only one of the KPI’s measured when rolling-out a successful NMT workflow, but it is a critical one.
-It should be monitored and reviewed regularly by both LSP’s and clients.
+Successful terminology incorporation is only one of the KPI’s measured when rolling-out a successful neural machine translation workflow, but it is a critical one.
+It should be monitored and reviewed regularly by both language service providers and clients.
 For more information on how to effectively measure or implement a terminology management program, please contact your ULG representative or submit in inquiry through our website.